fosszil/milligram/README.md

 # Milligram
-a chrome extension to that helps you from doomscrolling short form content.
+a chrome extension to that helps you from doomscrolling short form content from youtubew.
 ## Features
 - Count the amount of content scrolled
 - Monitors time spent on content